-I certify that I have audited the financial statements of Orkney Islands Council and its group for the year ended 31 March 2014 under Part VII of the Local Government (Scotland) Act 1973.
-The financial statements comprise the group and authority-only Movement in Reserves Statements, Comprehensive Income and Expenditure Statements, Balance Sheets, and Cash Flow Statements, the authority-only Housing Revenue Account Income and Expenditure Statement, Movement on the Housing Revenue Account Statement, Council Tax Income Account, Non-domestic Rate Account, Harbour Authority Account, Orkney College Account and the related notes.
-The financial reporting framework that has been applied in their preparation is applicable law and International Financial Reporting Standards (IFRSs) as adopted by the European Union, and as interpreted and adapted by the Code of Practice on Local Authority Accounting in the United Kingdom 2013/14 (the 2013/14 Code).
+I certify that I have audited the financial statements of Orkney Islands Council and its group for the year ended 31 March 2015 under Part VII of the Local Government (Scotland) Act 1973.
+The financial statements comprise the group and authority-only Movement in Reserves Statements, Comprehensive Income and Expenditure Statements, Balance Sheets, and Cash Flow Statements, the authority-only Housing Revenue Account Income and Expenditure Statement, the Movement on the Housing Revenue Account Statement, the Council Tax Income Account, the Non Domestic Rates Account, the Harbour Authority Account, the Orkney College Account and the related notes.
+The financial reporting framework that has been applied in their preparation is applicable law and International Financial Reporting Standards (IFRSs) as adopted by the European Union, and as interpreted and adapted by the Code of Practice on Local Authority Accounting in the United Kingdom 2014-2015 (the 2014-2015 Code).